 Emmanuel is committed to the health and safety of each member of the community.
-The College recognizes that COVID-19 continues to impact the environment at Emmanuel and in the broader community.
+The College recognizes that global pandemics can occur which may impact the environment at Emmanuel and in the broader community.
 It is the expectation that all students adhere to guidelines set forth by the College.
-The Emmanuel College administration will continue to use the latest information and guidance from federal, state and local officials to drive decision making to create the safest environment possible.
+The Emmanuel College administration will use the latest information and guidance from federal, state and local officials to drive decision making to create the safest environment possible.